-ChildVision (hereinafter referred to as the "Company") needs to collect personal information to effectively carry out our everyday business functions and activities and to provide the products and services defined by our business type.
-Such data is collected from employees, customers, suppliers and clients and includes (but is not limited to), name, address, email address, data of birth, IP address, identification numbers, private and confidential information, sensitive information and bank/credit card details.
+ChildVision needs to collect personal information to effectively carry out our everyday business functions and activities and to provide the products and services defined by our business type.
+Such data is collected from employees, clients and suppliers and includes (but is not limited to), name, address, email address, data of birth, IP address, identification numbers, private and confidential information, sensitive information and bank/credit card details.